 Robotic gastrointestinal surgery

 Gastrointestinal conditions can range from an annoying case of chronic heartburn to more serious diseases like cancer.
-At Legacy Good Samaritan and Meridian Park Medical Centers, we're able to treat a wide range of GI diseases using the remarkable da Vinci® surgical system.
+At Legacy Emanuel, Good Samaritan and Meridian Park Medical Centers, we're able to treat a wide range of GI diseases using a robotic surgical system.

 Gastroesophageal reflux disease is a common disorder that affects an estimated 21 million Americans.
 Also known as chronic heartburn, it's caused by stomach acid that backs up into the esophagus, causing burning pain and irritation.